 My primary aim, through developing Australian Raptor Care and Conservation Inc was to have a positive impact on raptor rehabilitation and release techniques utilised by wildlife carers in Australia.
-It would provide a focal point where we could work together to create, improve and disseminate best practice methods for the successful rehabilitation, and finally to improve our knowledge of Australian birds of prey in general.
+It would provide a focal point where we could work together to create, improve and disseminate best practice methods for successful rehabilitation, and finally to improve our knowledge of Australian birds of prey.

-My passion is to realise a long-held dream, to witness and facilitate Australia move towards the forefront of world raptor care and release practices.
+My passion is to realise a long-held dream, to witness and facilitate Australia move toward the forefront of world raptor care and release practices.

 Charlie graduated from the University of Sydney in 2000.
 He then spent time working in a large animal practice in the Central west before spending 2 years overseas working in the UK and travelling through Europe, Africa and Central America.